qiaokanggg/qiaokanggg.github.io/content/authors/admin/_index.md

 ---
 I am a PhD candidate in the Discipline of Philosophy, School of Humanities, Macquarie University, Sydney, Australia.
 I serve as the student assistant for the [Theory and Method in Biosciences](https://tmbiosci.org/) group.

 I am broadly interested in the philosophy of biology, with a particular focus on the application of mathematics.
 Currently, I am working on mathematical models of social evolution (i.e., the evolution of social behavior).
-My PhD thesis ‘The inclusive fitness theory, social evolution, and eusociality’ is supervised by Dr. [Pierrick Bourrat](https://pierrickbourrat.com/).
+My PhD thesis 'The inclusive fitness theory, social evolution, and eusociality' is supervised by Dr. [Pierrick Bourrat](https://pierrickbourrat.com/).

 In the long run, I hope to broaden my research beyond evolutionary biology to explore areas such as ecology, systems biology, paleobiology, and other disciplines within the natural sciences.